Life Insurance with Leukemia.

 But remember…

-Just because an individual has gone into remission and has been “cancer free” for one year, this does not automatically mean that an individual will be able to qualify for a traditional life insurance policy.
-All this means is that some life insurance companies will begin to consider you “potentially” eligible for an “At risk” or “High risk” classification.
+Just because an individual has gone into remission and has been “cancer-free” for one year, this does not automatically mean that an individual will be able to qualify for a traditional life insurance policy.
+All this means is that some life insurance companies will begin to consider you “potentially” eligible for an “At-risk” or “High-risk” classification.

 The good news is…

-That regardless of your situation, we here at IBUSA can help because we have tons of experience helping folks with all sorts of pre-existing medical conditions like yours and are committed to helping all of our clients find the “best” life insurance policy that they can qualify for.
-Which brings us to the last topic that we wanted to take a moment and discuss which is…
+Regardless of your situation, we here at IBUSA can help because we have tons of experience helping folks with pre-existing medical conditions like yours.
+We are committed to helping all our clients find the “best” life insurance policy they can qualify for.
+This brings us to the last topic that we wanted to take a moment and discuss, which is…

-What can I do to help ensure that I get the “best life insurance” for me?
+How can I help ensure I get the “best life insurance”?